-For two consecutive Wednesdays this April, nine Randolph Technical Career Center students, representing six programs, chose to spend their days learning how to create and pitch a business idea of their own design, while discussing the power of entrepreneurship.
+For two consecutive Wednesdays this past April, nine Randolph Technical Career Center students, representing six programs, chose to spend their days learning how to create and pitch a business idea of their own design, while discussing the power of entrepreneurship.

 The special “hands-on” entrepreneurial offering for students ranged from idea generation, how to view problems as opportunities, building financials, to pitching their ideas using a 3 minute pitch deck.
 Students were introduced to the “Business Model Canvas”, goal setting, SWOT analysis (strengths, weaknesses, opportunities and threats) both personally and for their businesses, cash flow projections, sales and marketing, and much more.

 The program was presented by Laurel Butler, VtSBDC Start-up Business Advisor/Student Entrepreneur Specialist and Tamie-Jo Dickinson, CVU Union High School Business/Entrepreneur Faculty/FBLA Advisor under a special offering with VBEC – Vermont Business Education Corp, VtSBDC and RTCC.

 Some of the student’s proposed business ideas included: developing a child learning and day care center; an all farm supply and equipment store; a legislative lobbying company; an auto and repair shop as well as culinary delight bakeries.